Delegate certificates improve STIR/SHAKEN for providers and enterprises

 In this situation, the telephone number service provider issues telephone numbers to the VoIP Entity.
 The TN service provider knows the VoIP Entity customer, and it knows the numbers.
 It just doesn’t know which end customers will get which numbers.
 Here’s how the missing information is filled in.

-First, the TN service provider requests a CA certificate from a SHAKEN Certificate Authority.
-A CA certificate is different from the usual SHAKEN certificates used to sign calls.
-The CA certificate is used only to issue delegate certificates.
+Having obtained this SPC token, the TN provider then uses it to obtain a Subordinate CA certificate from a SHAKEN Certificate Authority.
+A Subordinate CA certificate is different from the usual SHAKEN certificates used to sign calls.
+The Subordinate CA certificate is used only to issue delegate certificates.

 With the delegate certificate, the VoIP Entity can now authenticate calls for their end customers.
 The VoIP Entity creates a base PASSporT as an indication that they know the calling party and their association with the calling number.
 Alternatively, the VoIP Entity could create an RCD PASSporT if they wish to include Rich Call Data.
 The VoIP Entity cannot use a delegate certificate with a SHAKEN PASSporT.